Mega6776/NK-in-ICC/README.md

   A defining feature of ICC is its immunosuppressive microenvironment, where immune effector cells become functionally impaired — most notably, natural killer (NK) cells.
-NK cells are innate cytotoxic lymphocytes capable of recognizing and eliminating malignant cells in- dependently of antigen presentation.
+NK cells are innate cytotoxic lymphocytes capable of recognizing and eliminating malignant cells independently of antigen presentation.
 A previous study has reported that NK cells constitute a dominant immune population within the ICC tumor microenvironment, occupying the largest immune compartment relative to other infiltrating immune cells.